mwbowers/mwbowers.github.io/manuals/datagate/programmers-guide/calling-stored-procedures.md

 Note that in C#, an explicit cast is required to instruct the compiler that the object type returned by ParmToObject is a boxed value type (decimal).

 ### Structured Types and Arrays as Parameters
 IBM i programs and, in particular, ILE-RPG programs, are allowed to define parameters as complex types, or "structured" types.
 Also, parameters may be defined as "multiple-occurrence" parameters or single-dimension arrays.
 A combination of structured types and arrays is allowed by defining a parameter as a "multiple occurrence data structure."
-DCS provides the capability to call programs defining parameters in any of these ways.
+DG provides the capability to call programs defining parameters in any of these ways.
 The ProgramCallComplex project illustrates one example of calling an RPG program which defines its input parameter as a multiple-occurrence data structure.
 The program being called is given by the following ILE-RPG source code.

 ILE-RPG source code:
 <pre class="prettyprint">